 The climate of Osun state is slightly similar to that of Ogun state, and has a covering of the tropical rain forest.
-However, Osun state has an annual rainfall of about 60cm [31].
+However, Osun state has an annual rainfall of about 60cm [33].
 The state climate is less humid when compared to Ogun state although the effects of the harmattan winds are strongly felt in the dry season.
-The average monthly temperature ranges from 24.5° C in July to 28° C in February [31].
+The average monthly temperature ranges from 24.5°C in July to 28°C in February [33].

 The two states are located in the southwestern part of Nigeria and are characterized by a long rainy season, high humidity and temperature favourable for the breeding of the Culicoides vectors of bluetongue virus.
 Since the ambient temperature in Africa allows the survival of the Culicoides vectors of BT from January to December, sampling was done without a special interest on a specific season of the year.
-Several species of Culicoides that feed on domestic ruminants have been identified in these areas [32][33].
+Several species of Culicoides that feed on domestic ruminants have been identified in these areas [34][35].

-136 2.3 Collection of blood samples
+2.3 Collection of blood samples

 Simple random sampling was done.
-The age, sex and breed of the animals were taken in the 137 process of sampling.
-The ages of the animals in the farms were determined through oral 138 interview with the farmers, while age estimation was done for the animals in markets and 139 abattoirs.
-A total number of 340 samples were collected from 205 sheep and 135 cattle.
-About 140 141 5ml of blood was collected aseptically from each animal by venipuncture of the jugular vein 142 using sterile Monovette EDTA tubes (Sarstedt, Germany).
+The age, sex and breed of the animals were taken in the process of sampling.
+The ages of the animals in the farms were determined through oral interview with the farmers, while age estimation was done for the animals in markets and abattoirs.
+A total number of 340 samples were collected from 205 sheep and 135 cattle from March to September, 2017.
+About 5ml of blood was collected aseptically from each animal by venipuncture of the jugular vein using sterile Monovette EDTA tubes (Sarstedt, Germany).
 All samples collected were transported to the laboratory under a cold chain sustained with ice packs.

-Antibiotics 143 (Gentamycin and Amphotericin B) were added to the blood samples after which they were 144 centrifuged at 2000 rpm for 5 minutes.
-The plasma (supernatant) were collected into sterile 145 146 Eppendorf tubes, labeled and stored in a freezer at -20° .
+Antibiotics (Gentamycin and Amphotericin B) were added to the blood samples after which they were centrifuged at 2000 rpm for 5 minutes.
+The plasma (supernatant) were collected into sterile Eppendorf tubes, labeled and stored in a freezer at -20°.

-147 2.4 Testing the samples
+2.4 Testing the samples